top of page

 I'm an award-winning freelance non-fiction editor, and talent scout for literary agents and publishers.

-I have multiple bestsellers under my belt from 10 years experience working in-house.
+I have multiple Sunday Times bestsellers (and a New York Times bestseller - an unofficial autobiography of Taylor Swift!) under my belt from over 10 years experience working in-house.
 Now I live and work by the sea in sunny Margate with my husband, and our two boys.

 A former Bookseller Rising Star and Star Buyer, I also headed up the non-fiction list at HQ, an imprint of HarperCollins, from its launch in 2016 through to 2020.